 It is your responsibility to make sure you are registered for the correct version of the project on eMR!

-In addition, all MMath students must register their project choice by midnight on
+In addition, all MMath students must register their project choice on Moodle by 23:59 on

 Registration will open on Saturday, 01 October 2022